 8.2 Since the introduction of the Counter - Terrorism and Security Act 2015, specific duties have been placed on Local Authorities and education providers to have due regard to the need to prevent people being drawn into terrorism.
-Staff within this school have undertaken relevant PREVENT training including Welsh Government guidance relating to Respect and Resilience.
+Staff within this school have undertaken relevant PREVENT training in line with the PREVENT duty and will have awareness of the Welsh Government guidance relating to Respect and Resilience.
 The school's DSP for Child Protection is clear regarding the referral process to Channel Panel.